ananasregina/memoryllm/README.md

-# memoryllm
+# memoryllm v0.2

-A transparent proxy to OpenAI-compatible LLMs that injects user memories via Cognee.
+A transparent proxy to OpenAI-compatible LLMs that injects user memories via the Cognee MCP server.

 ## Features